Óscar Casas

-Óscar Casas (born 21 September 1998) is a Spanish actor.
+Óscar Casas Sierra (born 21 September 1998) is a Spanish actor.

 Biography

-Óscar Casas was born on 21 September 1998 in Barcelona.
-He made his television debut as an actor at age 6 in the series Abuela de verano, whereas he made his feature film debut at age 8, appearing in the 2006 film 53 días de invierno.
+Óscar Casas Sierra was born on 21 September 1998 in Barcelona.
+He made his television debut as an actor at age 6 in the series Abuela de verano, whereas he made his feature film debut at age 8, appearing in the 2006 film 53 Winter Days.
 Owing to his resemblance to his elder brother Mario Casas (also an actor), he sometimes performed younger versions of the characters portrayed by Mario in his early career as a child actor.
 He landed his first leading role in a film with a performance in El sueño de Iván (2011).